 The performance of the site is measured by Google Page Speed Insights and it is a crucial factor nowadays.
 Users expect a website to work fast and if it doesn’t, there is a chance they’ll leave and increase the site’s bounce rate index.
 If a site performs poorly in Page Speed Insights, Google’s algorithm may also “punish” it by reducing its position in SEO ranking and increasing the cost of Google Ads directed to that site.
 No one wants that.
 A high bounce rate decreases the conversions too.
 A few years back, Amazon said that every additional second in page load time, reduced their sales by 1%.
 That would mean a $1.6 billion loss.
 BBC found that for every additional second in load time, 10% of users leave.

 So, what is our take on Gutenberg?
-To increase the performance, we don't load all of the scripts and styles on every page .
+To increase the performance, *we don’t load all of the scripts and styles on every page *.
 We created functions to load only those styles and scripts that are needed for modules used on a given page.
 We also use traditional methods like minification, cache, asynchronous scripts loading, adding images in webp format, and lazy loading.
+If you want to learn the technical details of that setup, read more here.
 To give you a glimpse, we have built an sample site using these solutions and it reached 99/100 on mobile and 100/100 on the desktop in Google Page Speed Insight.

 We’ve been used to building modular themes for a long time (those modules are like lego bricks that you can set in any order you want).
 We believe that this approach is even more relevant in WordPress Gutenberg.
 The idea is that a page is divided into reusable blocks that can be arranged in various ways to freely create subpages.
 This means that if a designer prepares about 10 to 20 modules, then they can be used for creating multiple different pages.
 Even if a site requires some unique landing pages not based on the modules, it can be done too.
 This is a good balance between making a theme unique and maintaining a sustainable budget.